-Avoid injury or death.
-DO NOT occupy or operate an engine when the motor box is open.
-The motor box assembly is a machinery guard.
+To avoid injury or death, do not occupy or operate the engine(s) when the engine hatch is open.
+The engine hatch assembly is a machinery guard.
+Use safety prop rod located on the bottom side of the engine hatch.